oapicf/pinterest-sdk/clients/java-micronaut-client/generated/docs/models/CatalogsVerticalProductGroupCreateRequest.md

 # CatalogsVerticalProductGroupCreateRequest

-Request object for creating a hotel product group.
+Request object for creating a catalog based product group.

 The class is defined in **[CatalogsVerticalProductGroupCreateRequest.java](../../src/main/java/org/openapitools/model/CatalogsVerticalProductGroupCreateRequest.java)**